ndiayesamba1996/restyled.io/Common-Errors:-.restyled.yaml.md

     # more keys...
 ```

-Normaly this feature is only known to Restyled contributors who may use it to try out customer Restylers or non-default features not directly supported in the Override syntax.
+Normally, this feature is only known to Restyled contributors who may use it to try out custom Restylers or non-default features not directly supported in the named-override syntax.
 The problem is it's **super easy** to accidentally do this:

 ```yaml
 restylers: